paulcadman/juvix-by-example/README.md

 # Juvix By Example

-A collection of examples of Juvix lanugage usage.
+A collection of examples of Juvix language usage.